Dispatches

 If you would not deploy code to production without a commit history, do not deploy prompts without one either.

 The debt stack will not resolve itself.
-The FinOps teams now managing AI spend are inheriting a cost structure built during a subsidy era that is ending, applied to pilots with an 80%+ failure rate, compounded by governance gaps that make attribution impossible.
-The organisations that survive the next twelve months will be the ones that treat AI cost as an architectural concern from day one—not a line item to optimise after the invoice arrives.
+The FinOps teams now managing AI spend are inheriting a cost structure built during a subsidy era that is ending, applied to pilots with a failure rate above 80%, compounded by governance gaps that make attribution impossible.
+The organisations that survive the next twelve months will be the ones that treat AI cost as an architectural concern from day one instead of a line item to optimise after the invoice arrives.
 The rest will spend 2027 explaining to their boards why they burned a year's budget in a quarter and have nothing in production to show for it.

 Tarry Singh is the founder and CEO of Real AI (realai.eu), an enterprise AI advisory and deployment firm working with global enterprises on production agent systems, model risk, and AI sovereignty strategy.
 He also leads Earthscan (earthscan.io) for Energy AI, and is a founding contributor to the EU-funded HCAIM and PANORAIMA programmes for responsible AI education across European universities.
 He writes at tarrysingh.com.